Sunday, December 25, 2022

 Here you can see how all great skiers increase counteracting and counterbalance as the turn comes to the finish.
 All world cup slalom racers show the same movments.

-The blue arrow demonstrates he has increased his upper body and hip counteracting. notice that the pole tip has moved forward, his shoulders have leveled with his increase in Counteracting and Counterbalance.
-He is also being his outside leg shortening or bending to begin his release.
+The blue arrow demonstrates he has increased his upper body and hip counteracting.
+Notice that the pole tip has moved forward, his shoulders have leveled with his increase in Counteracting and Counterbalance.
+He is also starting to bend and relax his outside for leg shortening or bending to begin his release.

-Notice that by the time Richie releases, his shoulders have come to level and his hip counteracting is still help strong, this is the act of holding the CA and releasing the feet, knees, and skis for the transition.
+Notice that by the time Richie releases, his shoulders have come to level, and his hip counteracting is still held strong.
+This is the act of holding the CA and releasing the feet, knees, and skis for the transition.

 Conparison: By the falline (skis pointed straight down the hill) there is a slight inclination in my turns as well as Richie's.
 However, if you understand the difference between dumping the hip into the arc first, verses tipping the feet, ankles and skis first, these two frames clearly show the result of the knees and legs moving first that result in these angles developed.